Cray-HPE/docs-csm/background/ncn_networking.md

 * `hsn`: high-speed connection
 * `lan`: external/site-connection

-The source code for the rule generation is in [`metal-ipxe`][1], but for technical information on the PCI configuration/reading please read on.
+The source code for the rule generation is in [`metal-ipxe`][1].
+Continue reading for technical information on the PCI configuration/reading.

 ### Vendor and Bus ID Identification